Spectrumsun/star-wars/README.md

 # Features
    * A user can see a list of all starwars film, people, species, starships and vehicles
-   * A user can search for a phone based on user input text
    * A user can search based on any value
    * A user can view the search history